DevGautam2000/leetcode-api/README.md

 # leetcode-api
-Are you searching for something can fetch your profile and rankings on Leetcode so as to include it into your portfolios.
+Are you searching for something that can fetch your profile and rankings on Leetcode so as to include it into your portfolios.
 Wait is over.
 Checkout this leetcode-api